rodas-awgichew/portfolio/README.md

 4. **Open in your browser:**
    Visit `http://localhost:3000` to view the portfolio locally.

-## Customization

-- Update the `src/data/projects.js` (or similar) file to add or remove projects.
-- Modify personal information and bio in the relevant component or configuration file.
-- Adjust styling in the CSS/Sass files or Tailwind config.

 ## Contributing

 This portfolio is personalized, but suggestions and improvements are welcome!
 Feel free to open an issue or submit a pull request.

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ---

 **Contact:**
-For questions or collaboration opportunities, reach out via the contact form or email listed in the About section.
+For questions or collaboration opportunities, reach out via the contact form or email (rodas.awgichew21@gmail.com).